bartongroup/slivka/sphinx-docs/getting_started.rst

 Each key (property name) specified in the inputs is mapped to the field with the same name defined in the form description file.
-If you want to add a command line parameter which doesn't have a corresponding form field it is recommended to prepend the name with an underscore ``_``.
+If you want to add a command line parameter which doesn't have a corresponding form field it is recommended to prepend the name with an underscore ``_`` to distinguish it from arguments taken from the input form.
-Note that this parameter value will always be empty and will be skipped unless a default value is provided.
+Note that the value of this parameter will always be empty and will be skipped unless a default value is provided.

 Each argument object corresponds to a single command line parameter passed to the executable.
 They will be inserted in the order they are listed in the configuration file skipping those having empty values.
-Each argument object have one required property ``arg`` which is a template for the command line argument.
-The value will be substituted for ``$(value)`` placeholder.
+Each argument object have one required property ``arg`` which is a command line argument template.
+Use ``$(value)`` placeholder to refer to the value supplied by the user.
-You are also allowed to use environment variables using standard bash syntax ``${VARIABLE}``.
+You can also use environment variables using unix syntax ``${VARIABLE}``.
-There is a special environment variable ``SLIVKA_HOME`` available which contains the path to the slivka project base directory.
+Additionally, there is a special environment variable ``SLIVKA_HOME`` available which contains the path to the slivka project base directory.

+If the type of the parameter is other than string, you must specify ``type`` parameter to ensure proper value conversion.
-Optionally you may add ``value`` proeprty if you want to specify a default value or ``type`` if the type is other than string.
+Optionally you may add ``value`` property if you need to specify a default value.
+This value will be used if the field was not provided by the form.
+It's expecially useful when defining constant command line arguments.

 ============ ====== =============================
  Field Name   Type   Description
 ============ ====== =============================
-arg          string **Required.** Command line parameter template. type         string Type of the value, allowed values are string, number, flag, file or array.
+arg          string **Required.** Command line parameter template. type         string Type of the value.
+Allowed values are string, number, flag, file or array.
-                    Defaults to string if not specified. value        any    Value used if no other value is provided. symlink      string Destination where the input file will be linked to.
-Parameter value is then changed to the symlink path.
-Available only with ``type: file`` join         string Character used to join multiple values provided for the command parameter.
+                    Defaults to string if not specified. value        any    Value used if no matching value is provided by the form. symlink      string Some command line programs require input file to sit in the current working directory.
+                    Use this parameter to set the name of the link that will be created in the job's current working directory.
+Available only with ``type: file`` join         string Character used to join values if multiple values are provided.
-                    The parameter will be repeated for each value if ``join`` is not specified.
+                    If join is not defined, the argument will be repeated for each value.
                     Available only with ``type: array``
 ============ ====== =============================